priyankanair1/SimonGame/README.md

 Getting Started:

 *Follow the instructions on the board!

-Next Steps: For future enhancements, planning to add different modes to play like - easy,medium,hard ,also adding 2 more choices of color would make it harder for the user to rememeber each colour in order.
+Next Steps: For future enhancements will be adding different modes to play like - easy,medium,hard.
+Add 2 more choices of color to add complexity of game.